rbleattler/mdop-docs/mdop/appv-v4/microsoft-application-virtualization-management-system-release-notes.md

 ## Protect Against Security Vulnerabilities and Viruses

 To help protect against security vulnerabilities and viruses, it's important to install the latest available security updates for any new software being installed.
-For more information, see the Microsoft Security Web site at <https://go.microsoft.com/fwlink/?LinkId=3482>.
+For more information, see the [Microsoft Security Web site.](https://www.microsoft.com/security)

 ## Providing Feedback

 You can provide feedback, make a suggestion, or report an issue with the Microsoft Application Virtualization (App-V) Management System via a community forum on the Microsoft Application Virtualization TechCenter (<https://go.microsoft.com/fwlink/?LinkId=122917>).